Spoonleaf Sundew Drosera intermedia

 - Flower Description:

-- Symmetrical blooms pink to red or white appear on a one-sided, scorpioid cyme of 3 to 8 flowers from July to September.
+- Symmetrical blooms, pink to red or white, appear on a one-sided, scorpioid cyme of 3 to 8 flowers from July to September.
 The thin bare flower stalk (scape) starts curled and unfurls to display the flowers.
-Flowers are composed of 5 petals and 5 yellow-tipped stamens, and a pistil with three styles.
+The flowers have 5 petals, 5 yellow-tipped stamens, and a pistil with three styles.

 -